trickbrain26/dbot/README.md

   at least python 3.6

   Packages:
-  pip install chatterbot
+  pip install chatterbot,
-  pip install chatterbot-corpus
+  pip install chatterbot-corpus,
   pip install discord-py

   After installing these setup ntlk will all the packages using: